 Special Services and Church Links

-We have the Associate Vicar (Rev Laurence Powell) or Crossteach lead the worship weekly.
+We have strong links with St Mark’s Church and worship is lead weekly vby either the Rev Laurence Powell (Priest in Charge), the Rev Claire Allwood or Crossteach.
 Other speakers from local or national organisations are occasionally used to introduce pupils to the wider community.

 Special services are held in the church allowing pupils to participate in a Harvest, Christmas, Easter and Leavers service.
 Parents and Governors are invited to join us in these services.